JTP75/restaurant_app/README.md

 # restaurant_app

-This is the Flutter base directory for my restaurant app TastyTable.
+This is the Flutter base directory for my mobile app TastyTable.
 All of the code I wrote is contained in the lib folder.
 The lib folder contains the following items and subdirectories.
 - `/lib/backend` contains all backend implementations for the application.
 Note that the backend implementation is client-side
 - `/lib/page_assets` contains flutter-based frontend code that implements all the subcomponents of the user interface.
 - `/lib/main.dart` is the main program for the application. it also contains the top-level frontend classes based on the Flutter framework.